 The crisis of global capitalism that began in 2007 and that continues to resonate today has engendered a resurgence of interest in Marx and Marxism.
 New work is being produced regularly and in a variety of disciplines, including but not limited to history, sociology, economics, gender studies, and environmental studies.
 Interestingly, though, no comparable advance has been recorded in Marxist scholarship on law.

-The relative dearth of contemporary Marxist legal scholarship is due in part to law’s intrinsic and mutually constitutive relationship with both the state and the market.
-Given that legal rules, norms, instruments, and institutions are crucial to the operation, expansion, and transformation of the capitalist mode of production, lawyers and legal educators tend to understand social relations mediated by legal structures as either reflective or facilitative of public and private power without thereby recognizing their own bourgeois sensibilities and commitments.
-This naturally renders class-based critique of law rather difficult for most of those who engage with law.
+The relative dearth of contemporary Marxist legal scholarship is due in part to law’s intrinsic and mutually constitutive relationship with both state and market.
+Legal rules, norms, instruments, and institutions are crucial to the operation, expansion, and transformation of the capitalist mode of production.
+Lawyers and legal educators cannot recognize social relations mediated by legal structures as either reflective or facilitative of public and private power without thereby recognizing their own bourgeois sensibilities and commitments.
+This naturally renders class-based critique of law a matter of some discomfort for many of those engage with law at close quarters.

 Our blog challenges this state of affairs.
 It aims to recuperate a specifically Marxist mode of legal critique by providing a forum for legal scholars who work within or draw inspiration from the Marxist tradition, broadly understood.
 Rather than fetishizing law’s (undeniable) historical contingency and conceptual elasticity, we train our lens upon legally authorized processes of dispossession and capital accumulation.
 Rather than celebrating the “deconstruction” of law’s “binary regimes” as an end in itself, we focus upon the legal mechanisms that structure and lend legitimacy to relations of domination and exploitation.
 In an age of vast economic inequality and even vaster environmental catastrophe, we are driven to use this space to further new inquiry into the power of the legal form.
 We invite you to join us.

 Note: The image that appears at the top of each page on this blog is László Moholy-Nagy, Architektur (Excentrische Konstruktion), ca 1921.
 See here for further information.